desaikinjal44-lab/AI-Machine-Learning-Portfolio/README.md

 ### MindMate: Stress Recognition Quiz Chatbot

-An AI chatbot built using Mizou that helps users recognize signs of stress through an interactive quiz while promoting healthy coping strategies.
+Developed an AI-powered chatbot using Mizou that delivers an interactive stress assessment, promotes mental wellness, and demonstrates the application of conversational AI and user-centered design to solve a real-world problem.
 ➡️ **[MindMate Stress Recognition Quiz Chatbot](mindmate)**

 ### Machine Learning vs. Deep Learning: Real-World Applications